Our rating(4.4/5)

 Zeller Terminal black white

-Zeller Terminal comes in a choice of back or white.
+Zeller Terminal 1 only comes in black and white.

-“Zeller hasn’t been as quick as Square to add new payment features, but subtle developments on the terminal – like adding your brand logo to the screen – does make the product very attractive.”
+“Zeller hasn’t been as quick as Square to add new payment features, but subtle developments over the last few years – like adding a brand logo to the screen – have made the EFTPOS product very attractive.”

 – Emily Sorensen, Senior Editor, MobileTransaction